Global Virus Updates: Nations Reopen Yet Struggle to Define ‘New Normal’

 Business was slow Wednesday at a Paris farmer’s market with a mixed mood among the masked, gloved vendors.
 A man selling peonies and petunias said he was glad to get out and see shoppers again, while a woman selling asparagus and tomatoes behind a makeshift plastic screen grumbled that her customers were buying less than usual.

-Fears about job security are not unwarranted.
-Airline engine maker Rolls-Royce announced plans Wednesday to cut 9,000 workers as it grapples with the collapse in air travel due to the pandemic.
+Aircraft engine maker Rolls-Royce announced plans Wednesday to cut 9,000 workers as it grapples with the collapse in air travel.
 In general, those jobs come with good pay and benefits, and losing them is a sharp blow to local communities.

-Many governments, including many U.S. states, are in fierce disagreement over what the new normal should even be.
+Many governments, including those in scores of U.S. states, are in fierce disagreement over what the new normal should even be.

-Spanish Prime Minister Pedro Sánchez asked lawmakers to endorse a plan to extend the nation’s state of emergency by another two weeks until June 7, even as beaches reopened in Barcelona.
-Spain’s main opposition, the conservative Popular Party, said it will vote "No."
+As beaches reopened in Barcelona, Spanish Prime Minister Pedro Sánchez asked lawmakers to back a plan to extend the nation’s state of emergency by another two weeks until June 7.
+Spain’s main opposition, the conservative Popular Party, rejected the move.

 “You are like a headless chicken running around not knowing what to do,” Popular Party leader Pablo Casado told Sánchez.
 “To endorse your extension would be irresponsible.”